XII Bomber Command

 XII Bomber Command is an inactive United States Army Air Forces formation.
 Its last assignment was with the Twelfth Air Force, based in Corsica, France.
 It was constituted on 26 February 1942, activated on 13 March 1942, and inactivated on 10 June 1944.

 History

-It was assigned to Twelfth Air Force in August 1942 and transferred, without personnel and equipment, to RAF High Wycombe in Buckinghamshire in United Kingdom where the command was re-formed.
+It was assigned to Twelfth Air Force in August 1942 and transferred, without personnel and equipment, to RAF High Wycombe in Buckinghamshire in the United Kingdom where the command was re-formed.
 Moved to North Africa, with the first of its elements arriving during the invasion in November 1942.
 Served in combat in the Mediterranean theater until 1 November 1943 when most of the personnel were withdrawn and reassigned to Fifteenth Air Force.
 Received additional personnel in January 1944 and served in combat until 1 March 1944.
 It was finally disbanded in Corsica on 10 June 1944.

 Joseph Heller's novel Catch 22 draws on his experiences with the 340th Bombardment Group, part of XII Bomber Command.